-Sample Gift-in-Kind Donation Letter Request
+Sample In-Kind Donation Letter Request

-Some corporations do have online application forms so check to see if this is the case.
+Some corporations do have online application forms, so check to see if this is the case.
 A call to the corporate office that handles corporate giving will do to get this information or a visit to the business website.

 Besides the details of your request, include a story that will touch even a corporation.
 In this letter, the postscript contains that story.